stonecharioteer/blog/_posts/authorization-using-oso.rst

 object instead.
 This object has Oso as a child, pointing to the raw layer that Oso provides underneath.

-.. info:: Using :code:`flask_oso.oso` vs using :code:`flask_oso.authorize`
+.. admonition:: Using :code:`flask_oso.oso` vs using :code:`flask_oso.authorize`
+   :class: info

    While you wouldn't necessarily call :code:`flask_oso_plugin.oso.is_allowed` in your code, I am taking a moment to explain what you'd have to do if you stuck to your guns and decided to not use the :code:`flask_oso` helper functions that I will show you later.
 The Osohq docs do a good job of directly jumping to the best practices, but I prefer an "explicit is better than implicit" approach when it comes to explaining things that take a while for a user to understand.

 Let's test the API.